Mantha shines in debut, Ovechkin scores as Caps rout Flyers

 NO RAFFL

-The Flyers traded pending free agent forward Michael Raffl to the Flyers for a fifth-round pick Monday, but he didn’t make his Capitals debut against his former team because of an injury the team thinks is minor.
+The Flyers traded pending free agent forward Michael Raffl to the Flyers for a fifth-round pick Monday, but he didn’t make his Capitals debut against his former team because of an injury Laviolette doesn’t think is long term.
+The team wants to evaluate Raffl and make sure he’s ready for the playoffs when they begin in mid-May.

-“He’s dealing with something,” Laviolette said.
-“We don’t feel like it’s anything that’s going to be way long term, but we need to get him here — he’s not here yet — and just do an evaluation and do what’s best for him getting ready for the playoffs.”

 LAUGHTON STAYS